polterguy/phosphorusfive/plugins/p5.web/README.md

   src:text/plain
 ```

-Then save your page and click "Preview", and you should see your file.
+Then save your page and click _"Preview"_, and you should see your file.
 If you change the code for your page to the following.

 ```
 p5.web.echo:@"This is foo calling!"